David Gee (forger)

 David Allan Gee (c.
 1929 – 13 June 2013) was a Chinese Australian coin expert, dealer, collector, and forger.
 Born Yon Chu Chee in the province of Guangzhou, he arrived in Australia in June 1939 aboard the SS Changtsu.
 In 1963 he was found guilty of two charges of possessing false die plates resembling those used for the production of postage stamps.

 He became a coin dealer and exhibitor of adult films.
+Gee created forgeries of just about all of Australia's rarest coins.

+Gee's most prized work, amongst collectors, are arguably the gold pieces he produces including his 1852 Adelaide Assay Office pieces, his 1853 Kangaroo Office Port Phillip pieces and his Sydney Mint 1853 pattern examples.

-Gee created forgeries of some of Australia's rarest coins.
-In 1979, he was sentenced to seven years gaol for forging coins.
+In 1979, he was sentenced to seven years jail for forging coins.

 According to his friend Jim Henderson, controller of the Royal Australian Mint, "the twelve-sided design for the nation's fifty cent piece was substantially Gee's."
 Gee died in June 2013.

+How does the market view pieces from the Gee ‘private mint’?